Samsung/tizen-docs/docs/application/vstools-mac/overview.md

    ![Agree to license details](media/howtoinstall-installwizard2.png)

-4. Enter the root directory path where you want to install the Tizen Baseline SDK and click **Next**.
+4. Enter the root directory path where you want to install Tizen Baseline SDK and click **Next**.

    ![Set the installation path](media/howtoinstall-installwizard3.png)

-   The Tizen SDK installer is downloaded and the Baseline SDK is installed automatically.
+   Tizen SDK installer is downloaded and Baseline SDK is installed automatically.

    ![Installer download](media/howtoinstall-installwizard4.png)